anjali-deshpande-hub/chronic_kidney_disease/instructional_team/markdown_slides/02_teamwork_and_presenting.md

 * Make sure your audience understands the most important information.

 * Don't add unnecessary detail, but be prepared to speak in depth if asked.

 ---

+## 2. Clearly articulate the takeaways

+### Tips for Amazon Writers:

+1. Make sentences clear and concise (less than 30 words).
+    * "Due to the fact that..." -> "because".
+2. Replace adjectives with data.
+    * "We improved performance" -> "we reduced latency from 10ms to 1ms."
+3. Eliminate weasel words.
+    * "Nearly all customers." -> "87% of Amazon Prime members."
+4. Reply to questions with one of four "Amazon answers":
+    * Yes / No / a number / I don't know (and will follow up when I do)

+---